 Simone Tagliapietra is a Senior fellow at Bruegel.
 He is also a Professor of Energy, Climate and Environmental Policy at the Catholic University of Milan and at The Johns Hopkins University - School of Advanced International Studies (SAIS) Europe.

 His research focuses on the European Union climate and energy policy and on the political economy of global decarbonisation.
-With a record of numerous policy and scientific publications, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020), L’Energia del Mondo (Il Mulino, 2020) and Energy Relations in the Euro-Mediterranean (Palgrave, 2017).
+With a record of numerous policy and scientific publications, also in leading journals such as Nature and Science, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020).

-His columns and policy work are published and cited in leading international media such as the Financial Times, The New York Times, The Guardian, The Wall Street Journal, Le Monde, Die Zeit, Corriere della Sera, Il Sole 24 Ore and others.
+His columns and policy work are published and cited in leading international media such as the BBC, CNN, Financial Times, The New York Times, The Economist, The Guardian, The Wall Street Journal, Le Monde, Die Zeit, Corriere della Sera, and others.

-Simone holds a PhD in Institutions and Policies from Università Cattolica del Sacro Cuore.
+Simone also is a Member of the Board of Directors of the Clean Air Task Force (CATF).
+He holds a PhD in Institutions and Policies from Università Cattolica del Sacro Cuore.
 Born in the Dolomites in 1988, he speaks Italian, English and French.

 Disclaimer of external interests

 The EU anti-subsidy investigation into EVs from China is a reminder of the need for a new EU green industrial policy strategy.

 This policy brief sets out policy proposals to enhance governance in order to safeguard EU decarbonisation.

 A symphony in progress: shaping a new agenda for Europe

 EU has embarked on no less than an industrial revolution.
 A revolution that — unlike those of the past — is set against a tight deadline.